braidchat/braid/docs/dev/how-to/developing-bots.md

 To create a message, the bot can send a `POST` request to `/bots/message` endpoint of the api server (e.g. `https://api.braid.chat`).
 The message sent must be in the same format as the server sends --- MessagePack-encoded Transit, with the same schema as shown above.
-However, the `user-id`, `group-id`, and `created-at` fields can be omitted as the server will fill them in with the bot's faux user-id and, the group of the bot, and the current server time, respectively.
+However, the `user-id`, `group-id`, and `created-at` fields can be omitted as the server will fill them in with the bot's faux user-id, the group of the bot, and the current server time, respectively.
 The server will return the following error codes:

   - 201 if the message is successfully created